What Is Salsa Lizano From Costa Rica

 Where To Buy

 In Costa Rica you can buy Salsa Lizano literally anywhere.
-I’ve seen it at grocery stores, pulperías, mini supermarkets, in liquor stores, souvenir shops and in the airport.
+I’ve seen it at grocery stores, pulperĂas, mini supermarkets, in liquor stores, souvenir shops and in the airport.

 Outside of Costa Rica, however, it can get a bit trickier.
-I’ve seen Salsa Lizano in the most random places, (like our local hardware store) but we couldn’t get it consistently until recently.
+I’ve seen Salsa Lizano in the most random places, like our local hardware store.
+I like to keep my eyes peeled for it around town, but the most consistent place that I find Salsa Lizano is on Amazon.

 How To Store